The Ultimate Guide to Cleaning a Toilet

 Scrub Out Stains

 For those difficult toilet bowl stains, grab a stiff-bristled toilet brush to scrub the bowl's interior and under the rim.
 If you notice a rust-colored ring inside the bowl, the culprit is likely minerals in your water system.
 Cleaning experts agree the surefire way to attack such stains is with a pumice stone.
 Choose a stone on a stick, so your hands don't have to get too close to the toilet bowl.
 A few swipes with the pumice stone should do the trick.
-Don't worry, as the pumice is a softer stone, it won't scratch the porcelain surface.
+Don't worry: As the pumice is a softer stone, it won't scratch the porcelain surface.
 Turn the toilet's water back on, then flush to rinse the bowl.

 Sanitation Is Key

 As a last step, clean your supplies.
 Prop the wet toilet brush under the seat cover and pour bleach or cleaning solution over its business end, into the toilet bowl.
 Let sit for a minute, then rinse with a pitcher of water.
 Clean the brush's canister by filling it with warm, soapy water; you can dump it right in the toilet, too.
-Resist the urge to stick the damp brush back in the canister and be done with it, suggests Maker.
+Resist the urge to stick the damp brush back in the canister and be done with it, Maker suggests.
 Instead, you want to let the brush air out completely before putting it away, to ensure you're not encouraging bacteria growth.